in28minutes/course-material/11-java-programming-for-beginners/downloads.md

 Thank You for Choosing to Learn from in28Minutes.

-I love Programming.
-One of the aims I had when I started ```in28minutes``` was to make learning programming easy.

-At **In28Minutes**, we ask ourselves one question every day: "How do we create awesome learning experiences?"

 We have created an amazing course guide to help you make the best use of the course.
 Follow these steps to get ready for the course!

 ## STEP 1 : Course Guide